+- If the primary activity of an establishment of the taxpayer in this State is computer services, the taxpayer's qualified research expenditures in this State are considered to be used in computer services. - For all other taxpayers, the taxpayer's qualified research expenditures in this State are considered to be used in the primary business of the taxpayer.

 - i.
-If the primary activity of an establishment of the taxpayer in this State is computer services, the taxpayer's qualified research expenditures in this State are considered to be computer services. - ii.
-For all other taxpayers, the taxpayer's qualified research expenditures in this State are considered to be used in the primary business of the taxpayer.

-i.
-Base amount and qualified research expenses

-Defined under section 41 of the Code.
+Base Amount and Qualified Research Expenses Defined under section 41 of the Code. - ii.
+Code i.
+General Research and Development Credit

-ii.
-Code